sdcb/Sdcb.LibRaw/readme.md

 | Sdcb.LibRaw.runtime.linux64 | [![NuGet](https://img.shields.io/nuget/v/Sdcb.LibRaw.runtime.linux64.svg?style=flat-square&label=nuget)](https://www.nuget.org/packages/Sdcb.LibRaw.runtime.linux64/) | LGPL-2.1-only OR CDDL-1.0 | Ubuntu 22.04 x64 runtime   |

 ## Install
-Please note all examples below need install following NuGet packages:
+Please note all examples below need to install at least two of the following NuGet packages:
 * Sdcb.LibRaw
-* Sdcb.LibRaw.runtime.win64
+* Sdcb.LibRaw.runtime.win64 (or other system-specific runtime packages)
-* Sdcb.LibRaw.runtime.win32
-* Sdcb.LibRaw.runtime.linux-64 (for Ubuntu22.04 support)

 All native packages are pre-compiled using `vcpkg`.

-Please note the `Sdcb.LibRaw.runtime.linux-64` package is only support Ubuntu22.04, if you using .NET in Docker, you should append `jammy` when write docker file, for example, you should write:
+Please note the `Sdcb.LibRaw.runtime.linux-64` package is only supported on Ubuntu 22.04.
+If you are using .NET in Docker, append `jammy` to your docker file.
+For example, write:

 ```
 FROM mcr.microsoft.com/dotnet/sdk:6.0-jammy